zhenjiawang157/BART_Py3/README.rst

 Name string of output files.
 Default: the base name of input file.

-Notes:
+*Notes:

-The input file for <BART profile> should be BED or BAM format in either hg38 or mm10.
+The input file for <BART profile> should be BED (https://genome.ucsc.edu/FAQ/FAQformat#format1) or BAM (http://samtools.github.io/hts-specs/SAMv1.pdf) format in either hg38 or mm10.

 Bed is a tab-delimited text file that defines the data lines, and the BED file format is described on UCSC genome browser website (https://genome.ucsc.edu/FAQ/FAQformat).
 For BED format input, the first three columns should be chrom, chromStart, chromEnd, and the 6th column of strand information is required by BART.

-BAM is a binary version of Sequence Alignment/Map(SAM) format, and for more information about BAM custom tracks, please check here (https://genome.ucsc.edu/goldenPath/help/bam.html).
+BAM is a binary version of Sequence Alignment/Map(SAM) (http://samtools.sourceforge.net) format, and for more information about BAM custom tracks, please click here (https://genome.ucsc.edu/goldenPath/help/bam.html).

-*Output files*
+Output files

 1. name_auc.txt contains the ROC-AUC scores for all TF datasets in human/mouse, we use this score to measure the similarity of TF dataset to cis-regulatory profile, and all TFs are ranked decreasingly by scores.
 The file should be like this: